ManageIQ/manageiq-documentation/managing_providers/_topics/embedded_workflows.md

 ### Viewing the List of Workflows in a Repository

 When your repository is added, the repository shows in the *Repositories* list.
-You can now click the entry for the repository to open it so that you can scan for existing workflows.
+You can now click the entry for the repository to open it so that you can view the imported workflows.
-If multiple workflows are found, click the corresponding number to view the list of workflows, **3** in this case.
+If a workflow is found, click the corresponding number to view the list of workflows.

    ![Repository workflows](../images/embedworkflow_workflownumbers.png)

 Alternatively, click **Automation** > **Embedded Workflows**.
-Then, click **Workflows** to see the workflows list.
+Then, click **Workflows** to see the list of workflows across all repositories.

 ### Refreshing Repositories